Chaugachha Upazila

 Chowgacha (চৌগাছা) is an upazila of Jessore District in the Division of Khulna, Bangladesh.

 History

 There is a long history behind Chowgacha.
-It is named after the four banyan tree beside the Chowgacha.
-This is the first place in Bangladesh to get its freedom during the liberation war in 1971.
-Chawgachha got its victory on 6 December 1971.
+It is named after four banyan trees besides the river.
+This is the first place in Bangladesh to get its freedom during the liberation war, on 6 December 1971.

 Geography

-Chowgacha is located at 23.2667°N 89.0250°E. The main city is on the bank of the river Kopothakho River.
+Chowgacha is located at 23.2667°N 89.0250°E. The main city is on the bank of the Kopothakho River.
 It has a total area of 269.31 km2.

-Chaugachha Upazila is bounded by Maheshpur, Kotchandpur and Kaliganj upazilas on the north, Jessore Sadar and Kaliganj upazilas on the east, Sarsha and Jhikargachha upazilas and Bagdah community development block in North 24 Parganas district in West Bengal, India on the south and Maheshpur Upazila on the west.
+Chaugachha Upazila is bounded by Maheshpur, Kotchandpur and Kaliganj upazilas on the north, Jessore Sadar and Kaliganj upazilas on the east, Sharsha and Jhikargachha upazilas and Bagdah community development block in North 24 Parganas district in West Bengal, India on the south and Maheshpur Upazila on the west.

 Demographics

-According to the 2011 Bangladesh census, Chaugachha had a population of 231,370.
-Males constituted 50.10% of the population and females 49.90%.
-Muslims formed 92.48% of the population, Hindus 7.49%, Christians 0.01% and others 0.02%.
-Chaugachha had a literacy rate of 53.7% for the population 7 years and above.